phuston/ExercisesInC/homeworks/homework06.md

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+- The processes currently using the most memory are Chrome, system updates, and Spotify.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+- If you allocate a lot of small chunks, you run the risk of fragmentation - when the memory contains a lot of small free spaces, it's hard to find enough space to allocate new memory.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)